 2D Animation Vs 3D Animation: Which is Easier?

-The ease of creating 2D and 3D animation depends on technical skills, creativity, and the tools used.
-This article explores these factors to determine which animation style might be considered easier.
+The ease of creating 2D and 3D animation is highly dependent on the technical skills, creativity, and the tools used.
+This article explores these important factors to determine which animation style is easier.
 Stay with us to find out: which animation is easier, 2D or 3D?

 2D Animation Vs 3D Animation